 Sutton Bonington Conservation Area is surrounded by a verdant landscape of fields bordered by large hedgerows and trees, all of which are easily accessible by public footpath.

-Two fields at the northern end of the Conservation Area reinforce the village's connection with its agricultural heritage and its integration within its landscape setting.
+Two fields at the northern end of the Conservation Area (see Figure 22) reinforce the village's connection with its agricultural heritage and its integration within its landscape setting.

-The smaller of the two fields at the north of the conservation area encourage views of The Church of St Michael from the bend (see Figure 36), but also permits visual connections towards the White House from College Road upon entrance to the village (see Figure 29).
+The smaller of the two fields at the north of the conservation area encourage views of St Michael's Church from the bend (see Figure 30), but also permits visual connections towards the White House from College Road upon entrance to the village (see Figure 22).
 This open space is identified on the Townscape appraisal as positive open space and has a significant wall as its boundary to main street.